ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 ## Introduction

-This project provides a reference implementation for moving data from on premises relational databases running in two different organizations into a Cloud Managed Database Service (dashDB) so that the data can be analyzed prior to the entire systems being integrated.
+This project provides a reference implementation for moving data from on premises relational databases running in two different organizations into a Cloud Managed Database Service (dashDB) so that the data can be analyzed quickly, easily, and without the need to setup any new hardware or request resources from the IT department.

    [Application Architecture](static/imgs/app_architecture.png?raw=true)